 The Cemetery is a non-endowment cemetery.
-We are not included in the Vineland Cemetery District.
+The City of Asotin is not included in the Vineland Cemetery District.
 We are a stand-alone fund; proceeds from plots get deposited into fund 105.
 The interest from the Cemetery Trust Fund and the charges for the plots constitute the revenue received in this fund.
 The City has been cleaning and pruning the cemetery since 1999. (spraying, mowing, weed control, etc.) The City has also started a volunteer program for cemetery refurbishing.
 2014.
 Lewis Clark State College volunteered to create a data base to locate block, tract and lot numbers.

-The City of Asotin website now displays date and names of people who are buried in the Cemetery; The Cemetery received a fresh coat of gravel and a new cattle guard.
-2015, the city will purchase a new flag pole.
+The City of Asotin website now displays date and names of people who are buried in the Cemetery.
+It also indicates where Veterans are buried.
+The Cemetery received a fresh coat of gravel and a new cattle guard.
 2013 and 2014 the VFW held a service at the City of Asotin Cemetery on Memorial Day honoring our Veterans.
 The VFW replenishes the Cemetery Flags each year.